Virginia Beach City Public Schools

 Virginia Beach City Public Schools is the branch of the government of the city of Virginia Beach, Virginia responsible for public K-12 education.
 Like all public school systems in the state, it is legally classified as a school division instead of a school district.
 Although Virginia school divisions perform the functions of school districts in other U.S. states, they have no taxing authority, instead relying on appropriations from their local governments.

 The school system is the fourth largest in Virginia, and among the 50 largest school systems in the United States (based on student enrollment).
 All of the division's 80+ schools are fully accredited in the Virginia Standards of Learning (SOL).

-Virginia Beach City Public Schools currently serves approximately 70,000 students, and includes nearly 90 schools.
+Virginia Beach City Public Schools currently serves approximately 70,000 students, and includes 87 schools.

 The division has a fleet of nearly eight hundred school buses, which is serviced by two bus garages and is the second largest employer in the city, following Naval Air Station Oceana.